 How are WHO's made?

-To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture with the appropriate casting and/or measurements.
+To fulfill your Treatment Plan (TP), Eric, our Certified Orthotist will perform shape capture with the appropriate casting and/or measurements.
 Our in-house lab will create a plaster model which Eric modifies to suit your TP.
 Wendy, our Orthotic Technician, and Eric will custom fabricate your custom AFO using the recommended materials.